 One of my favorite topics he shares is the positive effects of lighting candles.
 While the Danish burn more candles per household than anyone else, I'm single-handedly trying to close that gap over here.

 Based out of Copenhagen, Kinfolk is focused on adopting a slow-lifestyle, promoting quality of life, and connecting communities.
 They have an aesthetically appealing magazine, known for smart design and moody colors, but I became even more interested in the company after reading their book, The Kinfolk Table.

 I think there is a great, simple pleasure to be found in a shared meal.
 In our home, we try to have matlag dinners, drawing on rituals and traditions that bring loved ones to the table.
 The Kinfolk Table travels to four areas - Brooklyn, Copenhagen, the English countryside, and Portland – and brings us into their homes, lifestyles, and approaches to dining.

 It feels deeply personal, and more than once did I examine how I'd like to structure my days.

-The reason I particularly liked this book is because of the Swedish concept of lagom that he introduces.
+The reason I particularly liked this book is due to the Swedish concept of lagom that he introduces.
 He describes lagom as "not too little, not too much" and applies it to many aspects of living – how we eat, how we exercise, and how we sleep.
-I've since adopted this concept into how I travel and it's an amazing feeling when you get things just right - not too much, not too little.
+I've since adopted this concept into how I travel, and it's a fantastic feeling when you get things just right - not too much, not too little.